A Landau-Zener formula for the Adiabatic Gauge Potential: The DDP method

-\textit{The DDP method} Note that formulas (\ref{eq:LZformula},\ref{eq:modLZ1}) vanish in all orders of perturbation theory in the parameter $\delta$.
+Note that formulas (\ref{eq:LZformula},\ref{eq:modLZ1}) vanish in all orders of perturbation theory in the parameter $\delta$.
 To capture the non-perturbative result, we proceed by a generalization of the Dykhne-Davis-Pechukas (DDP) method, which makes use of the analytic properties of the Hamiltonian.
 Let us first review the more familiar LZ case (for more details, see \cite{pechukas}).
-The LZMS hamiltonian is
+The LZSM hamiltonian is

 The eigenvalues $\pm\sqrt{a^2t^2+b^2}$ have an avoided crossing at $t=0$, with minimal gap $2b$.
 Thus it is natural to take $\mathcal{E}=b$ and $T=b/a$, so that the TDSE takes the form (\ref{eq:TDSE}) with